-As geospatial technology is slowly embracing data science, deep learning, and artificial intelligence, many programmers and developers have taken it upon themselves to create efficient libraries such as R Libraries, Python Libraries etc that can help in developing simple and effective maps.
+As geospatial technology is slowly embracing data science, deep learning, and artificial intelligence, many programmers and developers have taken it upon themselves to create efficient libraries such as R Libraries for GIS, Python Libraries etc that can help in developing simple and effective maps.

 Hence, mapping has slowly become an integral part of Python and R studio.

 Python programming language is often defined as an interpreted high-level general-purpose programming language.
 Python’s design philosophy emphasizes code readability with its notable use of significant indentation.
 Its language constructs as well as its object-oriented approach aim to help programmers write clear, logical code for small and large-scale projects.